 If you are taking medicines long-term, you should be seen for a review at least once a year.

 The clinical pharmacist will also ensure that your current prescription reflects what medicines you are taking.
 This is called medicines reconciliation.
 It’s important that health providers have an up-to- date list of medicines you are taking, especially if you go into hospital.

 If your medicines have been changed while you were in hospital, the clinical pharmacist can help explain these changes to make sure you get the maximum benefit from these medicines.

 If you have side effects with your medicines, you and the clinical pharmacist can discuss this, and work together with your GP to find a solution, such as changing your medicine or the dosage.
 If you are taking a number of different medicines, the clinical pharmacist can help make sure they are working safely together.

 If you have any questions about your prescription medications or medical devices, the clinical pharmacist can answer these for you.

 Just as when you see a GP or a practice nurse, you’ll see a clinical pharmacist in a private consultation room.
 In some cases, the pharmacist may visit you at home.

 Seeing the pharmacist does not replace an appointment with a doctor.
 You will still see your GP when you need to.

 A clinical pharmacist will not give you your medicines.
-You should collect your medicines from a community pharmacy or dispensing doctor in the usual way.
+You should collect your medicines from a community pharmacy in the usual way.